From our very first trip as a professional truck driving team, our packing list included two items that we considered indispensable.

 We also provide some guidance on truck organization.

-It goes without saying that there are also some items that a professional driver should not pack in his or her truck.
-They should be apparent by reading through the Federal Motor Carrier Safety Administration's list of definitions in Part 390.5 of the Rules and Regulations.
+There are also some items that a professional driver should not pack in his or her truck, which should be apparent by reading through the Federal Motor Carrier Safety Administration's list of definitions in Part 390.5 of the Rules and Regulations.